cw25/opencpu_service_ci_tutorial/README.md

 test_check("stringstats")
 ```

 Then, in the `tests/testthat/` directory, we can have as many tests as we need, split into as many files as we need.
 We just need to name them so they start with `test_` and end with `.R`.
-Let's create `tests/testthat/test_getMeanWordLength.R` to test the function we made.
+Let's create `tests/testthat/test_getMeanWordLength.R` to test the function we wrote.

 ```
 context("getMeanWordLength")